1. Parenting

 Why threats damage trust

-Using phrases such as "I will leave you and never come back" or "I will never forgive you" to scare your child is extremely damaging and a threat to the trust they have in you.
+When children behave badly, scaring them with phrases such as "I will leave you and never come back" or "I will never forgive you" can undermine their sense of safety and trust in their parents.

 Children are more likely to cooperate when they feel respected, included, and heard.